TechnionDev/OSWet1/README.md

 - Implement the new command Class in Commands.cpp
 - Add any private data fields in the created class and initialize them in the ctor
 - Implement the new command execute method
-- Add if statement to handle it in the SmallShell::CreateCommand
+- Add if statement to handle it in the SmallShell::createCommand

 We recommend that you start your implementation with:
 - the simple built-in commands (e.g., chprompt/pwd/showpid/cd/...), after making sure that they work fine with no bugs, then move forward